 Where you base your trucking operation affects your taxes, your access to freight, your fuel costs, and your overall take-home pay.
-Here's a practical breakdown of the best states for owner-operators in 2026.
+Here is a practical breakdown of the best states for owner-operators in 2026.
+For context on how much you can actually earn, read our guide on owner-operator income in 2026.

 What makes a state good for truckers?